formerredbeard/arduino-sauna-control/readme.md

+ Feature needed to raise to .9:
+ Change in heater logic to start cycling heaters when around the setTemp to keep the heaters warm enough to work properly.

  Features desired to raise to a 1.0 version:
 ----
   a.
 Preheat mode with indication Sauna is to operating temp.
 I am thinking a beep when a minimum operating temperature is reached.